AlexanderStephenThompson/learning-git-and-github/docs/git-guide.md

 ---

 ## Branches and naming
+Good names make history readable.
+Prefix for intent, keep it short, and stay in sync with `main` so merges are painless.
 - Prefix by intent: `feature/`, `fix/`, `chore/`, `docs/`, `spike/`.
 - Keep names short and descriptive: `feature/auth-magic-links`.
 - Sync main before branching to avoid conflicts: `git switch main && git pull --ff-only`.